dero/HIDeous/README.md

 ; If the app keeps missing keys, try increasing this.
 KeyWaitTime=30

+; Whether to run the app automatically when the current user logs in.
+RunOnStartup=1

 ; ✅ Edit this section to name your keyboards.
 ; Left side = Any name you want to give your keyboard.
 ; Right side = Its Device Hash, find it in the UI.